 In addition to the long-term equity incentive awards granted by the Company in 2019, our named executive officers received equity awards from two of our publicly-traded managed companies, CLNC and NRE.
 Because our named executive officers dedicate a portion of their time to these publicly-traded managed companies, we believe it is important for them to have equity awards in such companies to appropriately align interests with the stockholders of such companies.
 The CLNC and NRE equity awards were approved by CLNC's and NRE's respective compensation committees and granted directly by CLNC and NRE to each of our named executive officers.
-The amount of equity awards granted by publicly-traded managed companies are considered by the Compensation Committee in determining the amount of equity awards to be granted by the Company, such that the aggregate of all awards received by our named executive officers from the Company and publicly-traded managed companies are equal to the Compensation Committee's final payout determinations based on its pre-established long-term equity incentive award targets.
+The amount of equity awards granted by publicly-traded managed companies are considered by the Compensation Committee in determining the amount of equity awards to be granted by the Company, such that the aggregate of all awards received by our named executive officers from the Company and publicly-traded managed companies are equity incentive award targets.